 Acquired in 2019 and operating on approximately 12 hectares of land, the Shelburne facility specializes in the manufacture of residential lumber, producing approximately 230,000 cubic metres annually.
-The plant is equipped with a lumber grading and stacking line, and includes two treating cylinders using the MCA preservative, as well as a bagging line and a drying bay for treated lumber.
+The plant is equipped with a lumber grading and stacking line, and includes two treating cylinders using the MCA preservative, as well as a bagging line and a drying bay for treated residential lumber.

-Capital expenditures at the facility amounted to \$4.4 million in 2020, which were primarily devoted to yard paving, the purchase of neighbouring land, stormwater system upgrades and an automated lumber wrapping machine.
+Capital expenditures at the facility amounted to \$7.7 million in 2021, primarily devoted to the purchase of neighbouring land, the second phase of stormwater system upgrades and an automated lumber wrapping machine.